Meet the Team

 She has become very passionate about empowering others through creative outlets.
 As everyone will tell you, Ellen is into all things outdoorsy and being creative…. she loves getting stuck in!… and she certainly gets to do that here at Tree Tops!
 She enjoys walking her dog, Fern, at the beach and loves yoga and gardening.

 Ellen will always say that children and their families are at the heart of what we do here.
 She works in both our clinics and schools, using her expertise in food therapy.
-Ellen has gained her Infant SI in Levels 1 and 2 and is now ready to take part in SI Level 2.
-Good luck Ellen.
+Ellen has also gained her Infant SI in Levels 1 and 2 and is now working towards her Level 3.

 Olivia joined our Tree Tops team in April 2021 after qualifying as an Occupational Therapist from Teesside University.